aquova/KA-Rando/README.md

 https://github.com/Aquova/KA-Rando

-Written by Austin Bricker, 2017
+Written by Austin Bricker, 2017-2018

 https://twitter.com/Aquova__

 ## -- Overview --

-Programs to randomize the abilities that Kirby will gain from eating enemies in Kirby's Adventure.
-There are three programs contained within this repository.
+Programs to randomize the level order, enemy abilities, and Kirby's color in Kirby's Adventure.
+There are three programs contained within this repository which are to be used with a US version of Kirby's Adventure for NES.
+For best results, the first released version of the ROM is recommended (PRG0).

-First is a .lua script intended to be used with FCEUX or similar lua-compatible emulator and a US ROM of Kirby's Adventure for NES.
+First is a .lua script intended to be used with FCEUX or similar lua-compatible emulator.
 The lua script edits the RAM in real time, ensuring a completely random ability each time an enemy is swallowed.

 Secondly, there are two programs that edit the ROM, allowing it to be distributed and used with any emulator.
 However, while the abilites are randomized, they are always constant within that ROM.